What is Dyslexia Writing Like? Learn More via Great Examples

 We were ABLE to overcome the spelling problems, which can be the HARDEST part of dyslexia to overcome!

-The dyslexia writing samples below show how my son progressed in both spelling and handwriting.
-The samples will take you from his elementary years through high school.
+The dyslexia writing samples below show how my child progressed in both spelling and handwriting.
+The samples will take you from our elementary years through high school.

 You may also want to check out these Programs we used to overcome writing problems:

-- Our first Year of Homeschooling – The programs we Used.
+- First Year of Our Homeschooling – The programs we Used.

-- Our Third Year of Homeschooling – The programs we Used.
+- Third Year of Homeschooling – The programs we Used.

 - Programs for Improving Handwriting